CosmWasm/sylvia-book/src/basics/good-practices.md

 Looking at our `AdminListResp`, you might argue that all these derive look too clunky, and I agree.
 Luckily the [`cosmwasm-schema`](https://docs.rs/cosmwasm-schema/latest/cosmwasm_schema/index.html)
-create delivers `cw_serde` macro, which we can use to reduce a boilerplate:
+crate delivers `cw_serde` macro, which we can use to reduce a boilerplate:

 ```rust,noplayground
 use cosmwasm_schema::cw_serde;